IsaacOteng/Browser_Extension_UI/README.md

 <h3>Filtering and Rendering</h3>
     <p>Implemented filtering logic to show only active, inactive, or all extensions based on user selection.
-    *Ensured the UI updates correctly after any change (removal, toggle, or filter switch).</p>
+    <br>Ensured the UI updates correctly after any change (removal, toggle, or filter switch).</p>

 <h3>Accessibility and Usability</h3>
     <p>Used `tabindex` and `type="button"` to improve keyboard navigation and prevent accidental form submissions.
-    *Wrapped controls in separate containers to avoid event overlap and improve user experience.</p>
+    <br>Wrapped controls in separate containers to avoid event overlap and improve user experience.</p>

 <h3>Code Organization</h3>
     <p>Broke down logic into clear functions: rendering, event attachment, filtering, and theme management.
-    *Used comments and clear variable names for maintainability.</p>
+    <br>Used comments and clear variable names for maintainability.</p>

 <h3>Debugging and Iteration</h3>
      <p>Learned to debug issues with event bubbling, index mismatches, and UI glitches by isolating problems and testing fixes.
-    *Improved reliability by using unique IDs and careful event handling.</p>
+    <br>Improved reliability by using unique IDs and careful event handling.</p>

 Summary: